Federal Flood Insurance Requirements for Mortgages

 Common Mistakes to Avoid

-• Relying on FEMA flood maps without checking for recent updates or pending revisions
+• Relying solely on FEMA flood maps without checking for recent updates

-• Not exploring the LOMA process for properties that may be incorrectly mapped
+• Ignoring the option to file a LOMA when the property may be incorrectly mapped

 Documents You May Need